 - No interest or a lack of awareness.

-- Inability to make eye contact.
+- Unwillingness to make eye contact.

-- Both feet on the perch.
+- Both feet are perched.

 - Fluffed-up feathers.